Space to Create Ridgway

 What is Ridgway Space to Create?

-The project also includes about 2,000 square feet of community space to be leased by the Town of Ridgway's FUSE Creative Main Street Program for events, performances and classes.
-Learn about renting the community space for your event.
+The project also includes about 2,000 square feet of community space that is leased by the Town of Ridgway's FUSE Creative Main Street Program for events, performances and classes.
+Learn about renting the community space for your event here.

 Occupancy is limited to households earning between 30% and 60% of published local median income when they move into the property.
 Employment income verification, credit, landlord and criminal history will be requested for all adult applicants as part of the screening process.
 Rental rates will be adjusted to an affordable level depending on income.